twse/bobsgame-fonts/README.md

 3. Press **Change file** to replace the file.
 4. Press **Save ROM** to save the ROM in a new name.
 5. Test the font in the saved ROM using flash cards (e.g. TTDS) or in emulators (e.g. NO$GBA).

+**Note:** The NFTR can only be applied to the European version.
+Applying this to the Japanese or Korean versions will make the game unbootable.